GBobzin/VBA-challenge/README.md

 # VBA-challenge
 Will Bobzin - Homework Wk 2 - VBA Challenge

+01/12

+Current Status - Homework completed, cinlduing challenges.

+Items to concentrate on for review: Multi-sheet scripts.

 Current Status - All Core parts of the Challenge completed

 Tasks pending: